Hosted by site sponsor WebMate.

 64, 256 GB

-Because there are significant differences, EveryiPad.com covers default storage and external storage options for the iPhone, iPad mini, and iPad Pro models separately.
+Because there are significant differences, EveryiPad.com covers default storage and external storage options for the iPhone, iPad mini, iPad Air, and iPad Pro models separately.

 The default internal storage in all of these models cannot be upgraded beyond the amount that was installed at the time of purchase.

-If you would like to add storage to your iPad to hold photos and video, it is possible to add an external storage drive to modern iPad models using its Lightning port (on all iPad 4th Gen and newer models and iPad Air, iPad Air 2nd Gen, and iPad Air 3rd Gen models) as well as wirelessly.
-Because the iPad Air 4th Gen
+If you would like to add storage to your iPad to hold photos and video, the best way to add an external storage drive to modern iPad devices these days is via its Lightning connector or USB-C port.

 Best Lightning External iPad Storage